Technology at Momilani

 Standards and Curriculum:

 Technology will span all grades, K-6.
-Grades K to 2 will be aligned with the overall school curriculum, but instruction will be completed in the classroom.
-Grade 3 - 6 will have technology lessons in the lab.
-Students will be exposed to both Apple and Windows environments throughout the year.
+Grades K-2 will be aligned with the overall school curriculum, but instruction will be completed in the classroom.
+Grade 3-6 will have technology lessons in the lab.
+Students will be exposed to both OSX and Windows environments throughout the year.
 We will be using a curriculum based on the ITSE Nets core with a focus on the following:

 - Creativity and Innovation